apfreeman/Unit-14-LSTM-Stock-Predictor/README.md

     The window size that works best for the FNG data model is 2.

-    **ANSWER:**: The Close Model was fit with batch sizes of 2,3,5,10 and 20 to evaluate which is the best window size for the model.
+    **ANSWER:** The Close Model was fit with batch sizes of 2,3,5,10 and 20 to evaluate which is the best window size for the model.
 All outputs are below.
     - Batch size = 1  - 0.05688522011041641
     - Batch size = 2  - 0.02556442655622959
     - Batch size = 3  - 0.018078893423080444